guarm22/OB/readme.txt

 Generally:
-	Add the 'DynamicData' script to each object, then change it's type to whatever you want it to be Make sure it has the 'dynamic' tag (top right).
-	Make sure each dynamic object is the child of a room that has the 'room' tag
+	Add the 'DynamicData' script to each object, then change its type to whatever you want it to be Make sure each dynamic object is the child of a room that has the 'room' tag